-In a recent post discussing energy consumption and economic growth in post-recession America, I wrote something that is not true:
+In a recent post discussing what we know about energy consumption and economic growth in post-recession America, I wrote something that is not true:

 "History has shown that increases in energy efficiency lead to more energy consumption, not less."
 I will repeat: I made a mistake.
 I will take this opportunity to explain both where I erred and to outline some basic facts essential to understanding the relationship between energy and economic growth.